 Every channel addition should be a graduation, not an experiment born out of boredom or a sales pitch from an ad rep. The question is never "should we be on TikTok?"
 The question is "have we maxed out the channels we're already on?"

 If the answer is no, you know where to put the next dollar.
+And if you're struggling to answer that question honestly, the issue might not be your channels — it might be your marketing data quality.

-Ready to Build a Media Mix That Actually Scales?#
+Ready to Build a Media Mix That Actually Scales?

 Most brands spread budget thin across too many channels too early.
 We build focused, stage-appropriate media strategies that master one channel before adding the next.